CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Two thick, black cables: Power cables.
 Plug them into the two round ports on the back of the eyetracker (doesn't matter which one goes on which side).
 - One skinny, orange cable connected to a blue cable: Fiber optic cable.
 Plug it into its port on the back of the eyetracker.

-- Remove the lens cap.
+#.
+Remove the lens cap.
 Place it somewhere nearby so you can find and replace it again easily when your scan is complete.
-- There is another camera mounted to the inside of the bore, right above the eyetracker.
-You may want to unplug this camera before you being your eyetracking session, as the infrared light it emits may interfere.
-If you unplug this camera, please remember to plug it back in when your scan is finished.
+#.
+The camera above the eye tracker emits infrared light that may interfere with eye tracking.
+You may unplug it before the session, but reconnect it after the scan.
-- If your group is finding it difficult to re-plug the camera after scans, whether it be due to time or memory constraints, you may find it helpful to simply cover the camera using one of the mesh headphone covers.
-This is an acceptable alternative as long as you are mindful not to use an excessive number of covers per week.
+   - Alternatively, cover the camera with a mesh headphone cover.
+Please use these covers sparingly.

-- At this point, the Eyelink desktop computer in the control room can be turned on.
+#.
+At this point, the Eyelink desktop computer in the control room can be turned on.
 The camera now needs to be aligned so that it points at the participant's (usually right) eye, reflected in the mirror.
-- Remember to use the mirror dedicated to eyetracking, not the usual coil mirrors.
+#.
+Remember to use the coil mirror dedicated to eyetracking, not the usual coil mirrors.
 The eyetracking mirror is stored in the control room cabinet and labelled with EYETRACKER.

    - Do not clean this mirror using the wipes.
 They will degrade the reflectiveness over time.
 Use the special cleaning products stored in the same cabinet that the EYETRACKER mirror itself is kept in.

-- Once the participant is inside the bore, adjust the alignment as necessary.
-You may need to play around with both wheels until a stable image is achieved:
+#.
+Once the participant is in the bore, adjust the controls as needed to obtain a stable image:

   - Wheel close to lens: Focus wheel.
   - Wheel close to base: Aperture wheel.
   - Large knob near the base: Adjust eyetracker positioning in all directions.